 Price index of export sales: an index calculated from the price receipts of products sold directly-, through an agent-, or in a joint venture to external trade using base periods as weights.

-As the weights are annually changed the effects of weighting system are also reflected in the base indices of aggregates.
+As weights are changed annually, the change of the weight structure also has an effect on the base indices of aggregates.

 Grouping by use: since 1998 it is done according to the recommendations (on 3 digit level) of the European Union in harmony with special branch classification.
 From 2000 the EU modified the contain of some groups of MIG (Main Industrial Grouping).
 From these the most significant change is that the division 41 collection, purification and distribution of water belongs to group Energy producer branches instead of group Intermediate goods producer branches, as before.